swarnaHub/swarnahub.github.io/index.md

-I am a first year CS PhD student in the [UNC NLP lab](https://nlp.cs.unc.edu/) at the University of North Carolina at Chapel Hill, advised by [Prof. Mohit Bansal](http://www.cs.unc.edu/~mbansal/).
-I am generously supported by the institute graduate fellowship and a prestigious Munroe and Rebecca Cobey fellowship.
-Previously, I spent two wonderful years at [IBM Research - India](https://www.research.ibm.com/labs/india/) building industry-scale Intelligent Tutoring Systems.
-Precisely, I developed novel machine learning models for Automatic Short Answer Grading (arXiv 2019, CIKM 2018, AIED 2018), content understanding (IJCAI 2019) and other real-world Natural Language Understanding problems in the Education domain.
+I am a first year CS PhD student in the [MURGe Lab](https://murgelab.cs.unc.edu/) at the University of North Carolina at Chapel Hill, advised by [Prof. Mohit Bansal](http://www.cs.unc.edu/~mbansal/).
+I also work closely with [Prof. Shashank Srivastava](https://www.ssriva.com/) and other members of the bigger [UNC NLP Lab](https://nlp.cs.unc.edu/).
+My research is generously supported by the institute graduate fellowship and a prestigious Munroe and Rebecca Cobey fellowship.
+I develop human-interpretable (graph-based, natural language explanation-based) models for downstream NLP tasks of Question Answering, Commonsense Reasoning, and Linguistic Formal Reasoning.
+Broadly, I am interested in explainable Natural Language Processing and primarily use Deep Learning and Reinforcement Learning to tackle such problems.

+Previously, I spent two wonderful years at [IBM Research - India](https://www.research.ibm.com/labs/india/) building industry-scale Intelligent Tutoring Systems for Automatic Short Answer Grading (arXiv 2019, CIKM 2018, AIED 2018) and Educational content understanding (IJCAI 2019).
 Before joining IBM Research, I was an M.Tech. student and a Teaching Assistant in the CS department at IIT, Delhi.
-I was affiliated with the [Data Analytics and Intelligence Research Group](https://www.cse.iitd.ac.in/dair/) and was advised by [Prof. Mausam](http://www.cse.iitd.ac.in/~mausam/).
-In my master's thesis, I developed the widely used Open Information Extraction system ([Open IE 5.0](https://github.com/dair-iitd/OpenIE-standalone)) (ACL 2017, COLING 2018).
+For my master's thesis, I worked with [Prof. Mausam](http://www.cse.iitd.ac.in/~mausam/) and developed the widely used Open Information Extraction system ([Open IE 5.0](https://github.com/dair-iitd/OpenIE-standalone)) (ACL 2017, COLING 2018).
 I completed my B.E. in CS from Jadavpur University, India in 2014 and also spent a year working as a Software Developer in the Acrobat Reader team of Adobe Systems, India.
-I love language and develop computational models for understanding language, primarily in the areas of Information Extraction, Natural Language Inference and Question Answering.
-My broad research interests are in Natural Language Processing, Computational Linguistics, Machine Learning and Deep Learning.

 ## Recent News